Norkart/API-documentation/code_and_tutorials/getting started - fritekstsok/HowTo/KOMMUNECUSTOM.md

-# HowTo: Customize search for municipalities.
+# HowTo: Refine search for municipalities.
 In some cases you may need to restrict your search to one or more municipalities, which is possible through the ```suggest/kommunecustom``` endpoint.

 Swagger documentation: [Kommunecustom](https://www.webatlas.no/WAAPI-FritekstSok/swagger-ui/#!/suggest/CustomKommuneSuggestionRequestkommunecustom_Get)